 - And the National Genealogical Society lists helpful guidance on 14 very important “Getting Started” topics.

 - Find Family Parishes and Cemeteries – This information is invaluable for discovering many vital records.
-What people have forgotten, or not remembered correctly, parish records and grave stones often reveal or correct.
+What people have forgotten, or not remembered correctly, parish records and gravestones often reveal or correct.

 Organizing Your Research